jamesdoh0109/jdtodo/README.md

 If an unauthenticated user (thus without a valid JWT) attempts to access protected pages (e.g. /dashboard), the API will return 401 unauthorized.
 The frontend will then use this status code to redirect the user back to the log in page.

 ### Form Handling and Validation
-To simplify the process of handling forms, [React Hook Form](https://www.react-hook-form.com/) and [`yup`](https://github.com/jquense/yup) is used in this project.
+To simplify the process of handling forms, [React Hook Form](https://www.react-hook-form.com/) and [`yup`](https://github.com/jquense/yup) are used in this project.
 React Hook Form combined with `yup` reduces the amount of boilerplate code needed for form management and validation.
 With `yup`, in particular, defining validation rules becomes straightforward:
 ```javascript
 // frontend/util/validator.js
 export const createPasswordValidator = yup